Do you feel tired the minute you wake up?

 People suffering from lack of sleep or poor quality sleep experience low functioning during their day.
 Such as: difficulty concentrating, low tolerance, irritability, inability to complete tasks, low motivation, poor memory and lack of vitality to enjoy life.

 Often insomnia may be treated by a single session although more serious insomnia caused by emotional issues may involve several sessions.

-My Philosophy is to provide a therapeutic, nurturing and supportive environment to explore your sleeping patterns.
+My Philosophy is to provide a therapeutic, nurturing and supportive environment to explore your traumatic experience.

-In particular we will look at the individual biological, psychological and social influences that have prevented you from creating change.
-With experience in a range of therapies we will work together in gaining deeper insight.
+In particular we will look at the event as well as individual biological, psychological and social attributes.
 Some of the therapies I work with include:

 - Mind Body Therapy